carlynorama/small-ssg/README.md

 - Template html files use the `${variable_name}` syntax provided by built in python [Template Strings](https://docs.python.org/3/library/string.html#template-strings).
 In VSCode the extension `"fabiospampinato.vscode-highlight"` provides highlighting (see `.vscode/settings.json`).

+- NOTE: There are a lot of inefficiencies in this code, prioritizing modularity.
+The purpose is to make one day at a time and leave the earlier pages in their time capsule.

 ## Resources